Immanuel-C/IOptimize/README.md

 # IOptimize
 An application to optimize windows for more fps and reduced input latency.
 Using proven registry tweaks and more...

+## Warning!

+**The IOptimize beta can damage your Windows install, always create a restore point before using the beta**

 ## How to Build

 ### **IOptimize is Windows only!
 Only building on Visual Studio 2022 has been tested!**